shapeshed/shapeshed.com/content/posts/unix-wc.md

 ## How to print the number of words in a file

-To print the number of bytes in a file use the `-w` option.
+To print the number of words in a file use the `-w` option.

     wc -w /usr/share/dict/words
     235886 /usr/share/dict/words